grafana/mimir/docs/sources/mimir/references/reference-http-api/index.md

 ---
 aliases:
   - operators-guide/reference-http-api/
-title: "Reference: Grafana Mimir HTTP API"
+title: "Grafana Mimir HTTP API"
-menuTitle: "Reference: HTTP API"
+menuTitle: "HTTP API"
-description: "Use the HTTP API to write and query time-series data and operate a Grafana Mimir cluster."
+description: "Use the HTTP API to write and query time-series data, and to operate a Grafana Mimir cluster."
 weight: 120
 keywords:
   - Mimir API